Table of Contents

 The thyroid gland is divided into two lobes, the left lobe and the right lobe connected by the isthmus.
 The combination of the two conical or pyramidal shaped lobes and the isthmus forms an H or butterfly-shaped structure.
 Each lobe is roughly 50—60 mm long, weighing around 25-30 g (this varies from person to person and male to female).

-The gland is located within the visceral compartment of the neck, along with the trachea, oesophagus and pharynx.
+The gland is located within the visceral compartment of the neck, along with the trachea, esophagus and pharynx.
 The compartment is bound by the pretracheal fascia.

 In some people, the remnants of the thyroglossal duct persist and form an accessory thyroid nodule or cyst of thyroid tissue.
 These remnants are usually found in between the isthmus and the foramen caecum at the base of the tongue, where the thyroid originated in the embryo.
 Occasionally, it becomes enlarged and is visible as a swelling in the anterior part of the neck.
 A lingual thyroid located at the base of the tongue may be the only thyroid tissue present in the body.
 An ultrasound of the neck should be done in every case prior to removal of the lingual thyroid.